List of songs recorded by David Bowie

 Bowie reached his commercial peak with the post-disco and dance-oriented Let's Dance in 1983.
 Tonight followed a year later, after which Bowie contributed to various film soundtracks and released the pop rock Never Let Me Down (1987).
 In 1988, Bowie briefly halted his solo career to record with the band Tin Machine, who explored alternative and grunge styles before the genres were particularly well-known; the band dissolved in 1992 and Bowie resumed his solo career.
 Black Tie White Noise (1993) marked a creative resurgence for Bowie, featuring songs influenced by soul and jazz music, and made prominent use of electronic instruments.
 After releasing the experimental The Buddha of Suburbia later the same year, Bowie experimented with industrial rock on Outside (1995), drum and bass and jungle on Earthling (1997), and ended the 1990s with the pop rock-oriented Hours (1999).
 Bowie reunited with Visconti for the rest of his career, releasing the rock albums Heathen (2002) and Reality (2003) before taking a break from music.
 His final releases were the art rock-oriented The Next Day in 2013, the song "Sue (Or in a Season of Crime)" in 2014, and his final album Blackstar in 2016, before his death of liver cancer two days after its release.
 The art rock and jazz album was Bowie's intended swan song, featuring several lyrics that revolved around his impending death.
 Three new songs from the Blackstar sessions were released on the EP No Plan in 2017.
-Bowie's unreleased 2001 album Toy was posthumously released in 2021.
+Bowie's unreleased album Toy, recorded in 2000, was posthumously released in 2021.